Emergency Magnet Separation

 The Emergency Magnet Separator

 With this problem in mind, we constructed our Emergency Magnet Separator.
-Unlike the Magnet Separator products we sell, it does not shear the magnets apart sideways.
+Unlike our DIY Magnet Separator, it does not shear the magnets apart sideways.
 It uses two steel plates, which each of the two magnets will stick to.
-Since there’s some gap between the two magnets (the squished hand), it works out that each magnet will be attracted to a steel plate it is touching more than the another magnet at a small distance away.
+Since there's some gap between the two magnets (the squished hand), it works out that each magnet will be attracted to a steel plate it is touching more than the another magnet at a small distance away.

 To use it, the hand with the magnets sandwiched around it is placed so that one magnet is centered on the bottom plate.
 Then, the upper plate is slowly brought into position to stick to the second magnet.
 Then, the lever can easily pull the upper magnet away.
 We demonstrate it in the short video below.